onaio/help/guides/user-accounts/_posts/2014-11-25-user-accounts.md

 ##### <a name="upgrading-your-plan"></a>Upgrading your account

-We are accepting paid signups for the Ona service immediately.
-Signing up now gives you immediate access to a world class support team and qualifies you for an early adopter discount.
-To get started, visit the [upgrade page](https://ona.io/plans.html) and we will work with you to develop a pricing plan that meets your specific usage and support needs.
+Anyone who signs up to Ona automatically becomes a free plan user.
+The free plan is limited to 1 private project and 15 private forms with 500 submissions per month.
+If you would wish to upgrade to one of our paid plans to increase the number of private projects/forms you can visit the [upgrade page](https://ona.io/plans.html) and we will work with you to develop a pricing plan that meets your specific usage and support needs.
+Upgrading to a paid plan also gives you direct access to Ona's world class support team.
+Features like [filtered datasets](https://help.ona.io/faq/filtered-datasets), Webhooks, [XLS Reports](https://help.ona.io/faq/what-is-a-xls-report) and [Ona Apps](https://help.ona.io/guides/onaapps/) are available for paid plans.

 ##### <a name="special-plans"></a> Do you have special plans for students or non-profits?